MicrosoftDocs/azure-devops-docs/docs/pipelines/security/secure-access-to-repos.md

 This article shows you how to grant pipelines access to your repositories in a secure fashion that limits the risks of your source code getting into the wrong hands.

-## Example setup
+## YAML pipelines

-To illustrate the steps you can take to improve the security of your pipelines, we'll use a running example.
+To illustrate the steps you can take to improve the security of your YAML pipelines, we'll use a running example.

 Assume you're working on the `SpaceGameWeb` YAML pipeline hosted in the `fabrikam-tailspin/SpaceGameWeb` project, in the `SpaceGameWeb` repository.
 Furthermore, let's say your `SpaceGameWeb` pipeline checks out the `SpaceGameWebReact` repository in the same project, and the `FabrikamFiber` and `FabrikamChat` repositories in the `fabrikam-tailspin/FabrikamFiber` project.

 Finally, assume the `FabrikamFiber` repository uses the `FabrikamFiberLib` repository as a submodule, hosted in the same project.
 Read more about [how to check out submodules](../repos/pipeline-options-for-git.md#checkout-submodules).